Ba Dinh Square Hanoi – The Sacred Heart of Vietnam’s Capital

 Getting to Ba Dinh Square

-Ba Dinh Square is located on Hung Vuong Street, with a spacious layout and relatively light traffic, making it easy for tourists to get there.
+Ba Dinh Square Hanoi is located on Hung Vuong Street.
+The area has a spacious layout and light traffic, so it is easy for tourists to reach.

 Additionally, many tourists choose the bus for its affordability and quick travel time.
 To reach Ba Dinh Square, you can take buses such as 16, 3, 29, 50, 34, etc. Alternatively, if you wish to travel to multiple locations in Hanoi, you can book the private car rental service with a driver in Hanoi from DanangPrivateCar.com’s.
 Our private car rental service ensures a safe and comfortable journey for you.

-The site is open from 6:00 AM to 10:00 PM daily.
-Particularly, on national holidays, Uncle Ho’s birthday, or other significant events, the site remains open all day to welcome visitors attending commemorative activities.
+Ba Dinh Square is open daily from 6:00 AM to 10:00 PM.
+On national holidays, Uncle Ho’s birthday, and other major events, the site remains open all day to welcome visitors.

-Ba Dinh Square does not require an entrance fee for sightseeing.
-However, if you visit nearby historical preservation areas and sites such as the Presidential Palace, Ho Chi Minh Mausoleum, Ho Chi Minh Museum, you may need to purchase tickets ranging from 30,000 VND to 75,000 VND.
-Some special groups are exempt from fees, including students, seniors, revolutionary contributors, people with disabilities, and military personnel currently in service.
+There is no entrance fee to visit Ba Dinh Square itself.
+However, if you want to explore nearby attractions such as the Presidential Palace, Ho Chi Minh Mausoleum, or Ho Chi Minh Museum, you may need to buy tickets priced between 30,000 VND and 75,000 VND.
+Some groups — including students, seniors, revolutionary contributors, people with disabilities, and active military personnel — are exempt from these fees.

 Notes when Visiting Ba Dinh Square

-• If you plan to visit Uncle Ho’s Mausoleum, it is advisable to go in the morning as the mausoleum is closed to visitors in the afternoon.
+Finally, if you plan to visit Ho Chi Minh’s Mausoleum, it is best to go in the morning, as the mausoleum is closed in the afternoon.

 You are not allowed to step on the grass to avoid damaging the landscape of the square